Grannykris10/veered/README.md

 Most travel apps focus on major attractions.
 Veered focuses on the places that feel personal, strange, historic, overlooked, and worth talking about later.

-If you want, here’s a slightly more polished developer-style version too:

-Veered

-Veered is a travel discovery app built to help users find hidden, unusual, and unforgettable places between Point A and Point B.

-From ghost towns and forgotten cemeteries to roadside oddities, historic markers, caves, wildlife sightings, and movie locations, Veered is designed for travelers who want more than the standard tourist experience.
-The app encourages exploration beyond the obvious and makes it easier to uncover stories, mystery, and adventure along the way.

 Our mission is simple: make every drive more interesting.